rishimittal/IndexWiki/README.md

 1. Uses External merging for the merging the sorted files
 2. In searching module uses the .01 secs to search in the index of 17 Mb.
-It also depends on the system configuration.
+It also depends on the system configuration.(Uses basic binary search in files)
+3. Currently it does not categorize in the different fields but it realises all the keywords and index them accordingly.
+4. Uses standard porter stemming algorithm
+5. Basic StopWord List , which is set up there in the StopWordHandle class.

+Please comment if you found any issue with the application.